fusioncharts/dev_centre_docs/getting-started/react/add-annotations-using-react.md

 The above chart has been rendered using the following steps:

-1. Included **react**

-2. Included `react-fusioncharts`

-3. Included the `fusioncharts` library

-4. Included the `fusioncharts.powercharts` library to render **Spline** chart

-4. Included the chart type

-5. Included the FusionCharts theme file to apply the style to the charts

-6. Added the chart and the theme as a dependency to the core
+1. Included the necessary libraries and components using `import`.
+For example, `react-fusioncharts`, `fusioncharts`, etc.

-7. Stored the chart configuration in a JSON object.
+2. Stored the chart configuration in a JSON object.
 In the JSON object:
     * The chart type has been set to `spline`.
-Each chart type is represented with a unique chart alias.
 For Spline chart, the alias is `spline`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
     * The width and height of the chart has been set in pixels.
     * The `dataFormat` is set as JSON.
     * The json data has been embeded as the value of the `dataSource`.
     * In the `dataSource`, an `annotations` object is created to specify the cosmetics and functionalities of the annotation.

-8. A `DOM` element has been created and the `react-fusioncharts` component is passed directly to the **ReactDOM.render()** method.
+3. A `DOM` element has been created and the `react-fusioncharts` component is passed directly to the **ReactDOM.render()** method.